Redocly/redocly-cli/docs/guides/lint.md

 Preprocessors run first during `lint` and `bundle`.

 :::info
-Linting happens only when the `--lint` flag is supplied
+For the `bundle` command, linting happens only when the `--lint` flag is used.
 :::

 ### Rules